jonbakerlab/conda-microbiome-tutorial/readme.md

 ```

 ## Example of running a tool in a conda environment
 An example command using a bioinformatics tool to generate a visual output.
-We'll use `matplotlib`, which is a popular plotting library in Python often used in bioinformatics for visualizing data.
+We'll use `seaborn`, which is a popular plotting library in Python often used in bioinformatics for visualizing data.

 ```bash
 # Activate your bioinformatics environment (assuming it's already created)